dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/identity-resolution.md

 }
 ```

-Notice that this JSON has replaced duplicates with references like `"$ref": "5"` to each single instance.
+Notice that this JSON has replaced duplicates with references like `"$ref": "5"` that refer to the already existing instance in the graph.
 This graph can again be tracked using the simple calls to `Update`, as shown above.

 The <xref:System.Text.Json> support in the .NET base class libraries (BCL) has a similar option which produces the same result.
 For example: